SwissDataScienceCenter/renku/docs/tutorials/migrating_to_renku.rst

 In addition to supplementing your research with reproducibility bits, Renku aims to help you use current best practices for data science workflows in an unobtrusive way.
-Therefore, when you initialize a new Renku project in either the commandline interface or through the web platform, a template set of directories and files will be created for you.
+Therefore, when you initialize a new Renku project in either the command-line interface or through the web platform, a template set of directories and files will be created for you.
 These files deal with setting up ``renku``, ``docker``, software dependencies, and organizational structure parts of your project.
 For the full specification of files and directories present in the